 Donut (Android 1.6)

-Donut offered a game changer in navigation by presenting turn by turn navigation and its gesture framework had a reasonable importance.
+Donut played the role of game changer in the navigation by presenting turn by turn navigation and its gesture framework had reasonable importance.

 Froyo (Android 2.2)

-Froyo proves itself as one of the most entertaining and amusing version by offering features like Application installation, USB attachment and Animated GIF.
+Froyo proves itself as one of the most entertaining and amusing version of it’s time by offering features like Application installation, USB attachment and Animated GIF.

 Gingerbread came along with improved user interface and easy to use keyword.
-It was the first android version with social network features.
+It was the first Android version with social networking features.